oracle-livelabs/apex/online-bookstore-app/3-enhance-home-page/enhance-home-page.md

 ## Task 4: Activate Sorting Options

+In this task, we will activate sorting options for books by title, discount, and final price after discount.

 1. Go back to the page designer, and select **Search Results** region and in the Property Editor, enter/select the following:

     - Order By: